-4.1 The installation must be in accordance with these instructions.
+The installation must be in accordance with these instructions.

 For the user's protection, in the United Kingdom it is the law that all gas appliances are installed by competent persons in accordance with the current edition of the Gas Safety (Installation and Use) Regulations.
 Failure to install the appliance correctly could lead to prosecution.
-CORGI requires its members to work to recognised standards.
+GAS SAFE REGISTER and CORGI require their members to work to recognised standards.